jzarazaga/StoryMaps/StorymapKENYA.md

 ![](./media/PlaceMap.png)

 Staying in the same sidecar, add another map.(Add Media/ Add Map).
-This time you select the same map, but choose different layers to add.
-Zoom in slightly to show the Kenya Wetlands around Taita Tavet and Voi.
+Select the same map again, but choose different layers to add.
+Zoom in slightly to show, for example, the Kenya Wetlands around Taita Tavet and Voi.

 Finally add the same map a third time but this time zoom in further, and show the detailed information around the Taita Hills, collectd by research teams working with the University.

 ![](./media/ZoominMap.png)

-You should now be able to figure out how to add some additional images into your running text box, and, eventually, how to add a 'button' with a link to the University Website.
+Figure out how to add some additional images into the running text box, and how to add a 'button' with a link to the University Website.

-Finally finish with your ending text and a photo of the gateway.
+Finally finish with an ending text and a photo of the gateway.

 ESRI updates STORYMAP buttons and options with great frequency.
 The specific instructions in this tutorial are probably already out of date- but the general idea should still work.
 As with all GIS - part of the skill is learning to know what you want, and to figure out the paths to get there.